AnuKritiW/QEMMeshSimplifier/README.md

 * When debugging, I sent my code snippets and the error message as a prompt.
 * Documentation was similar in that I would send my writeups to ask for better, more concise phrasing -- for both this README and for comments within the code.
 * Sometimes used for good concise commit messages based on my changes and PR descriptions based on my commit message history.
+* As Objective-C and Metal were new to me, ChatGPT was used for support with syntax and retrieving the right data types.
+The algorithm is the same as the CPU implementation.
+* All suggestions provided by ChatGPT were critically reviewed and adapted as necessary to ensure correctness and alignment with the project requirements.